Local Authority Integration Team (LAIT)

 For people included in your application you will need to provide PPS numbers, dates of birth, and income/expense details.

-Once you have a PPSN, you can apply for your weekly payment, also known as the Daily Expenses Allowance.
+If you are an individual living in a designated IPAS accommodation, you are entitled to a weekly payment known as the Daily Expenses Allowance (DEA).
 The weekly expense rate is €29.80 for children and €38.80 for adults.
-In order to apply you must:
+To apply you must:

 - Fill out a Daily Expenses Allowance (DEA) form and a Supplementary Welfare Allowance (SWA1) form.